Meri-Ti/UpperLimbExo-JointsTrajectoriesInterpolation/README.md

 # UpperLimbExo-JointsTrajectoriesInterpolation

 This repository contains MATLAB scripts used to analyze and plot the joint trajectories during horizontal abduction (H. Abd) movements at 30°, 60°, and 120° for a upper limb exoskeleton.
 Each script processes a specific set of recorded logs and generates relevant plots for trajectory visualization with the Gaussian resistive control strategy.

-## Files in the Repository
+## Files needed

 1. **`ex_trsp_habd30.xcs`** – Data log for horizontal abduction at 30°.
 2. **`ex_trsp_habd60.xcs`** – Data log for horizontal abduction at 60°.